Denise C. Park

-Denise C. Park is an American neuroscientist.
-She is the head of the Aging Mind Lab, the Principal Investigator of the Dallas Lifespan Brain Study (DLBS), and a Distinguished University Chair of the School of Behavioral and Brain Sciences at The University of Texas at Dallas.
+Denise C. Park (née Cortis; October 2, 1951 - February 1, 2026) was an American neuroscientist, the head of the Aging Mind Lab, the Principal Investigator of the Dallas Lifespan Brain Study (DLBS), and a Distinguished University Chair of the School of Behavioral and Brain Sciences at The University of Texas at Dallas.

-Education
+Park's research focused on how the brain changes and adapts with age.
+She investigated the neuroscience of memory and aging, and the impact of stimulation on maintaining brain health.
+Her research also sought to identify a "neural signature" in middle-aged adults which would indicate who would be at increased risk of less adaptive cognitive aging.

+Early life and education

+She was born on October 2, 1951 in Dearborn, Michigan and grew up in the Detroit suburb of Allen Park, Michigan where she lived with her parents and five siblings.
+She attended local parochial schools and graduated in 1969 from St. Frances Cabrini High School.
+Her family's financial means were modest.

-Denise Park earned her bachelor's degree in psychology from Albion College, and she graduated summa cum laude and was a member of Phi Beta Kappa.
+Park initially became interested in the neuroscience of memory in her first semester at Albion College where she graduated with a bachelor's degree in psychology summa cum laude and Phi Beta Kappa.
 She earned her Ph.D. in experimental psychology from the State University of New York at Albany at the age of 25.